FirespriteLtd/website/site/content/knowledgebase/pages/multiplayer-issues.md

 outputs:
   - json
 game: The Persistence
-title: Why won't the Persistence Connect to my XBOX One
+title: Why won't the Persistence Companion App Connect to my XBOX One
 platforms:
   - xbox-one
 ---